French government says anti-gay marriage violence must stop

 Extra riot police will be deployed at another big march set for Sunday after recent rallies turned ugly.
 Two lawmakers have received anonymous death threats due to their support for the law, Valls said.

-"Law enforcement and intelligence services are mobilized against this situation," Valls said.
+"Law enforcement and intelligence services are mobilised against this situation," Valls said.
 "There can be no violence against the police, there can be no violence against individuals, there can be no death threats."

 (Reporting By Nicholas Vinocur and Emmanuel Jarry; Editing by Catherine Bremer and Jon Hemming)